ranamagdi/Banking_system/README.md

 # Banking_system
-This the task1 for spark web development internship
+This the task1 of the spark web development internship
 ## How to run
 Clone this repo then create the same DB that you can find it in db/bank_system.sql
 ## Deployment version